mtbChef/nginx/README.md

 Follow these steps to download and install precompiled NGINX binaries.
 You may also choose to [build the module locally from source code](#building-from-source).

 ## Stable and Mainline binaries
 NGINX binaries are built and distributed in two versions: stable and mainline.
-You'll need to decide which is appropriate for your purposes.
+You'll need to [decide which is appropriate for your purposes](https://docs.nginx.com/nginx/admin-guide/installing-nginx/installing-nginx-open-source/#choosing-between-a-stable-or-a-mainline-version).

-### Mainline builds
-Contain the latest features and bug fixes and are always up to date.
-However, they may include experimental modules and/or features which introduce new defects.

-### Stable builds
-May not contain all of the latest modules and/or features, but do include all of the latest critical bug and security patches, which are ported from the mainline version.
-We recommend the stable version for production servers.

 ## Linux binary installation process
-NGINX binary installation process takes advantage of package managers native to specific Linux distributions.
-For this reason, first-time installations involve adding the official NGINX package repository to the package manager.
+The NGINX binary installation process takes advantage of package managers native to specific Linux distributions.
+For this reason, first-time installations involve adding the official NGINX package repository to your system's package manager.

 ### GPG keys
 GPG signing keys are used to verify the authenticity of packages.
 Read more [important details](https://nginx.org/en/linux_packages.html#signatures) on our GPG/PGP keys.

 ### Upgrades
-Future upgrades to the latest version can be managed using the same package manager without the need to manually download and authenticate binaries.
+Future upgrades to the latest version can be managed using the same package manager without the need to manually download and verify binaries.

 ### Installation instructions
-Once a repository has been added and authenticated, follow [these steps](https://nginx.org/en/linux_packages.html) to install NGINX binaries using the package manager native to your Linux distribution.
+Once a repository has been added and verified, follow [these steps](https://nginx.org/en/linux_packages.html) to install NGINX binaries using the package manager native to your Linux distribution.

 ## FreeBSD installation process
 For more information on installing NGINX on FreeBSD system, visit https://nginx.org/en/docs/install.html

 ## Windows executables
-Windows executables for mainline and stable versions can be found on the main [NGINX download page](https://nginx.org/en/download.html).
-Note that the current implementation of NGINX for Windows is at the Proof-of-Concept stage and can only be used for development and testing purposes.
+Windows executables for mainline and stable releases can be found on the main [NGINX download page](https://nginx.org/en/download.html).
+Note that the current implementation of NGINX for Windows is at the Proof-of-Concept stage and should only be used for development and testing purposes.

 ## Dynamic modules
 NGINX version 1.9.11 added support for [Dynamic Modules](https://nginx.org/en/docs/ngx_core_module.html#load_module).
 Unlike standard, Static modules, which must be complied into NGINX binaries at build-time, Dynamic modules can be downloaded, installed, and configured at any point.
 [Official dynamic module binaries](https://nginx.org/en/linux_packages.html#dynmodules) are available from the same package repository as the core NGINX binaries described in previous steps.

 > [!TIP]
-> [NGINX JavaScript (NJS)](https://github.com/nginx/njs), is a popular NGINX dynamic module that enables the extension of core NGINX functionality using familiar JavaScript syntax.
+> [NGINX JavaScript (njs)](https://github.com/nginx/njs), is a popular NGINX dynamic module that enables the extension of core NGINX functionality using familiar JavaScript syntax.

 # Getting started with NGINX
 For a gentle introduction to NGINX basics, please see our [Beginner’s Guide](https://nginx.org/en/docs/beginners_guide.html).